isovector/thinking-with-types/prose/computing/1-assoc-tyfams.markdown

 With these three cases, we can tear down any right-associative sequence of `(:<<)`s via case 2 or 3 until we run out of `(:<<)` constructors.
-At that point, we will finally be left with a `Symbol` that we can handle via case 1.
+At that point, we will finally be left with a `kind:Symbol` that we can handle via case 1.

 Case 1 corresponds to having no more parameters.
 Here there is not any type-level recursion to be done, and so we should just return our desired output